cwangrun/BowelNet/README.md

 ## Introduction:

 The algorithm is a two-stage coarse-to-fine framework for the sgmentation of entire bowel (including duodenum, jejunum-ileum, colon, sigmoid, and rectum) in abdominal CT images.
+The fisrt stage robustly localizes all types of the bowel, trained on both partially and fully labeled samples.
+The second stage finely segments each type of localized bowels using geometric bowel representations.

 (1) [Joint localzation of the five bowel parts using both partially- and fully-labeled images](https://github.com/runningcw/BowelNet/tree/master/bowel_coarseseg)